-Here we’re going to show you 6 interactive presentation ideas for students that will help you improve their retention and attention span!
+Here we’ll show you six interactive presentation ideas for students that will help you improve their retention and attention span!

-If you take a quick look at the evolution of education and teaching methods in the last few decades, you can see how technology has played a significant part in it.
+If you look at the evolution of education and teaching methods in the last few decades, you can see how technology has played a significant part in it.

 4 Tools to Generate Interactive Presentations Ideas for Students